SnailMath/CPvid/README.md

 This was inspired by the hollyhock projeckt from The6P4C.

 The program CPvid.hhk plays back videos on the Classpad 2.
 The videos need to be in a specific format in folders called vid0 to vid9.
 There is an example video in the folder vid0.
+(You can download the example [here in the folder 'stuff'](https://drive.google.com/drive/u/0/folders/1T42uvVZ3Ps-bAghsFQeWIDF85kpocLed:wq)

 To convert videos, first use a program like blender to convert them to png sequences.
 I recommend scaling down the video to 160px wide.
 The videos cannot be larger than 320x528 but I recommend 160x160.